JaimeVRodriguez/JaimeVRodriguez/README.md

 <img src = "https://github.com/JaimeVRodriguez/JaimeVRodriguez/blob/master/header.png">

 ###
-### Dedicated professional passionate about designing and building scalable software solutions that would serve thousands of customers.
 ### I have served in the U.S. Army for the past 13 years.
 The last 6 of which have been in Special Operations as a Market Research Analyst and Talent Acquisition Specialist.
 I have served on small collaborative teams in ambiguous missions across the world.

 ## Find me around the world wide web 🌎: